Did the Roll-Out of Community Notes Reduce Engagement With Misinformation on X/Twitter?: Materials and Methods

 where $\mathit{Outcome_{i}}$ indicates retweet count or like count of tweet $\mathit{i}$.
-Different from DiD model, RDD model does not take into account the longitudinal time periods before and after the intervention, but rather focuses on the running variable that determines the visibility of the note. $\mathit{NoteScore_{i}}$ is the running variable.
-The cutoff point for $\mathit{NoteScore_{i}}$ is set at 0.4, indicating only notes with a helpfulness score of 0.4 or above are eligible to be displayed on the corresponding tweets.
-Note that in RDD model we only consider tweets with notes decided by the Core model (v1.0) to keep the same standard on the running variable. $\mathit{Vis_{i}}$ captures the discontinuity (i.e. treatment effect) at the point of cutoff.
-Additionally, $\mathit{Delay_{i}}$ is the time duration between the posting time of tweet $\mathit{i}$ and the point at which its associated note is visible to the users.
-We focus on the visibility level in RDD model, the treatment effect of $\mathit{Vis_{i}}$ can be affected by $\mathit{Delay_{i}}$. $\bm{\mathit{x_{i}}}$ is a vector including control variables constructed in Section \ref{sec:variable_extraction}. $\bm{\mathit{x^*_{i}}}$ indicates all the independent variables. $\mathit{\beta_{0}}$ is the intercept.
-We also z-standardize $\mathit{WordNum}$, $\mathit{AcctAge}$, $\mathit{Followers}$, $\mathit{Followees}$, and variables in emotions, when fitting the RDD model.
+Different from the DiD model, the RDD model does not take into account the longitudinal time periods before and after the intervention, but rather focuses on the running variable $\mathit{NoteScore_{i}}$ that determines the display of the note.
+The cutoff point for $\mathit{NoteScore_{i}}$ is set at 0.40, indicating that only notes with a helpfulness score of 0.40 or above are eligible to be displayed on the corresponding tweets.
+Note that in the RDD model, we only consider tweets with notes decided by the Core model (v1.0) to keep the same standard on the running variable.
+The selection of the window around the cut-off point is specified in the analysis (see Section \ref{sec:score_based_vertical_analysis}). $\mathit{Treated_{i}}$ captures the discontinuity (\ie, treatment effect) at the point of cutoff. $\mathit{Delay_{i}}$ is the time duration (days) between the posting time of tweet $\mathit{i}$ and the point at which its associated note is displayed to the users. $\bm{\mathit{x_{i}}}$ is a vector including control variables constructed in Section \ref{sec:variable_extraction}. $\bm{\mathit{x^*_{i}}}$ indicates all the independent variables. $\mathit{\beta_{0}}$ is the intercept.
+We again $z$-standardize all continuous variables in $\bm{\mathit{x_{i}}}$ when fitting the RDD model.